Three-Dimensional Design Courses (Art, Art History, and Design) (TDSN)

 Products and seating design with soft materials; students experiment with diverse soft materials and textile construction techniques to design and make unique functional forms.
 Prerequisites: ARTS:1510 and ARTS:1520 and TDSN:2210.
 Corequisites: TDSN:2240 and TDSN:2250.

-Introduction to advanced problems of furniture design and manufacturing; students design and fabricate a chair with sustainable methods using computer numerical control (CNC) technologies.
-Prerequisites: TDSN:2210 and TDSN:2240 and TDSN:2250.
-Corequisites: TDSN:3200.
+Introduction to advanced problems in furniture design and manufacturing.
+Students design and fabricate a chair using sustainable methods, incorporating computer numerical control (CNC) technologies and plywood.
+Prerequisites: TDSN:2210 and TDSN:2240.

 TDSN:4050 Site Specific Design 1 s.h.